pablopertusa/backend-grpc_REST/README.md

 Difficulty   ➡️   Medium

 Average solution time ➡️ 4 hours.
-The timer will begin when you click the start button and will stop upon your submission .
+The timer will begin when you click the start button and will stop upon your submission.
+However, this is only a reference metric and does not impact your final score.
+Focus on delivering a high-quality solution

 ---